-Chair Neron, Vice-Chairs Hudson and Wright, Members of the House Education Committee:
+Chair Neron, Vice-Chairs Hudson and Wright, and Members:

 Thank you for the opportunity to provide testimony in support of House Bill 2656.
 My name is Ronnie Strode and I am a Policy Analyst with the Urban League of Portland.
 The Urban League of Portland is one of Oregon's oldest civil rights and social service organizations, empowering African Americans and others to achieve equality in education, employment, health, economic security, and quality of life across Oregon and Southwest Washington.